UniqueNetwork/unique_docs/docs/about/nft-formats/customizable-nfts.md

 But what does it mean to customize an NFT?

-Any NFT has the ability to obtain the advanced features provided by Unique Network, including nested bundles, dynamic NFTs, and multi-resource NFTs.
+Any NFT can obtain the advanced features provided by Unique Network, including nested bundles, dynamic NFTs, and multi-resource NFTs.
 By utilizing layered ownership structures, this category of NFTs enables the unbundling of single assets into multiple sets of tradable rights, providing unparalleled flexibility and personalization.

 ## Why are Customizable NFTs unique?
 - Every token can be customized